prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AdditionalArgs allows setting additional arguments for the ThanosRuler container.
+<p>additionalArgs defines how to add additional arguments for the ThanosRuler container.
 It is intended for e.g. activating hidden flags which are not supported by the dedicated configuration options yet.
 The arguments are passed as-is to the ThanosRuler container which may cause issues if they are invalid or not supported